Yes, but you may not apply to more than one doctoral program a semester.

 To apply for these fee waivers, please select the "pay by mail/check" option when you submit your application.
 Then you need to notify the Office of Admissions via email

-that your application is complete, and that you would like to use your CUNY waiver as payment (do not actually send a check).
-Please specify in the email if you are a veteran (attach documentation to the email), a McNair Scholar (attach documentation), or a CUNY graduate (which will be confirmed by the Office of Admissions before your waiver is applied.)
+that your application is complete, and that you are requesting a fee waiver (do not actually send a check).
+Please specify in the email if you are a veteran (attach documentation to the email) or a McNair Scholar (attach documentation).

 A successful applicant statement usually does the following: